Matthew J. Brouillette (pronounced "Bree-Yet") is President and CEO of the Commonwealth Foundation.

 She attended Harrisburg Area Community College and received her associate degree in accounting while working in the college public relations office before joining the Foundation.
 Amy is an entrepreneur and animal lover, and the two often overlap.

-Amy lives in Williamstown with her husband Earl and their daughter Lizzie.
+Amy lives in the Harrisburg area with her husband and their daughter.

-Katrina Anderson is Senior Policy Analyst & Director of Government Affairs for the Commonwealth Foundation for Public Policy Alternatives.
+Katrina Anderson is Senior Policy Analyst & Director of Government Affairs for the Commonwealth Foundation.

 Katrina is a graduate of Messiah College with a B.S. in environmental science and a minor in adventure education.
 Katrina's primary research areas include liquor store privatization, energy, corrections and pension reform.
 Her writing has appeared in newspapers including the Patriot News and Philadelphia Inquirer.
 She has also spoken on these issues at forums throughout the commonwealth, including numerous television and radio appearances.